Eusebio Rodríguez Salas

-Eusebio Rodríguez Salas was a Spaniard known for being the Commissar-General of the police forces of Catalonia (aka PSUC Councilor for Public Order in the Generalitat) who played a central role in the ignition of the Barcelona May Days.
+Eusebio Rodríguez Salas was a Spaniard known for being the Commissar-General of the police forces of Catalonia (a.k.a.
+PSUC Councilor for Public Order in the Generalitat) who played a central role in the ignition of the Barcelona May Days.

 Biography

 Salas was born in Valladolid.
 He had been an Anarchist during the First World War.
 It was during this time that he lost an arm while raiding the Bank of Tarragona.
 As a railroad worker, he joined the Organizing Committee of the First Provincial Congress of the CNT of Tarragona (April 11–13, 1920), where he served as Secretary of the Bureau at its first meeting and spoke at the closing ceremony.
 He also served as Secretary of the Maritime Transport Union of the CNT in 1921, and held other CNT positions throughout the 1920s.

 His politics however began to move away from Anarchism.
 He eventually joined Joaquín Maurín's Workers and Peasants' Bloc, serving on its central committee.
 He then left in 1935 to join the Socialist Union of Catalonia, which in 1936 became the Unified Socialist Party of Catalonia.
 Known for his fearless and outspoken persona, he rose quickly within the ranks of the PSUC and was appointed in December 1936 Commissar-General by Interior Security Minister Artemio Aiguadé to replace the less aggressive (though also anti-anarchist) Martín Rauret.

 Salas was unpopular with the CNT-FAI due to his Communist leanings.
 During an internal government crisis in April 1937, an article in the CNT newspaper Solidaridad Obrera on the 17th stated that "[The] way to prevent the sacrifices of our comrades from being reduced to naught is... to create an army that will guarantee victory in the war and the Revolution and to remove from the public life of Catalonia, Comorera, Aiguadé, Rodríguez Salas, etc." On April 24, 1937 an attempt was made on his life, followed by the successful assassination of PSUC member and Secretary of the UGT Municipal Workers' Federation Roldán Cortada a day later.
 Salas condemned the assassination of Cortada and attributed it to "uncontrollables"; agent provocateurs who were hostile to the Popular Front.
 Salas ordered a raid in the Anarchist stronghold of the Hospitalet under the pretext that Cortada's killers may have been there.